What are the most important things to know about Complera?

-Complera is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults and children 12 years of age and older who weigh at least 77 lb (35 kg) and meet certain requirements, as determined by a health care provider.
+Complera is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and children 12 years of age and older who weigh at least 77 lb (35 kg) and meet certain requirements, as determined by a health care provider.

-Complera is a complete HIV treatment regimen and should not be used with other HIV medicines.
+Complera is a complete HIVand should not be used with other HIV medicines.